-The applicant was booked, under booking reference U957UN, on flights LH 423 and LH 1182 from Boston-Logan to Zurich via Frankfurt, to be operated by the defendant, on 7 and 8 November 2019.
-Both flights were cancelled.
-The applicant was re-routed via the replacement flights BA 212 and BA 712 and reached his destination at 12.23 on 8 November 2019 after a total delay of just under five hours.
+The applicant was booked, under booking reference JKTXVD, on flight LH 1123 from Madrid to Frankfurt, to be operated by the defendant, on 8 November 2019.
+The flight, which was scheduled to take off at 8.20 a.m. and land at the destination at 11.00 a.m., was cancelled.
+The applicant was re-routed via the replacement flight LH 1121 and reached Frankfurt at 8.44 a.m. on 9 November 2019, over 21 hours later than scheduled.

-The distance between Boston-Logan and Zurich, calculated by the great circle route method, is over 3 500 kilometres.
+The distance between Madrid and Frankfurt, calculated by the great circle route method, is less than 1 500 kilometres.

-By email of 6 December 2019, the applicant [...] requested [...] that the defendant pay him EUR 600 as compensation under Article 7(1)(a) Regulation (EC) No 261/2004 by 13 December 2019, which, however, the defendant, in reliance on extraordinary circumstances relieving it of the obligation to pay compensation, refused to do.
+By email of 6 December 2019, the applicant [...] requested [...] that the defendant pay him EUR 250 as compensation under Article 7(1)(a) of Regulation (EC) No 261/2004 by 13 December 2019, which, however, the defendant, in reliance on extraordinary circumstances relieving it of the obligation to pay compensation, refused to do.

-The reason for the cancellation of flights LH 423 and LH 1182 on 7 and 8 November 2019 was that the defendant had no cabin crew available to operate the flights due to a strike called by the flight attendants' union UFO on 1 November 2019 for the period from midnight (0.00) on 7 November 2019 to midnight (24.00) on 8 November 2019 with the main aim of enforcing an increase in expenses as well as purser bonuses following the breakdown of wage negotiations.
+The reason for the cancellation of flight [LH 1123 on 8 November 2019] was that the defendant had no cabin crew available to operate the flight due to a strike called by the flight attendants' union UFO on 1 November 2019 for the period from midnight (0.00) on 7 November 2019 to midnight (24.00) on 8 November 2019 with the main aim of enforcing an increase in expenses as well as purser bonuses following the breakdown of wage negotiations.
 The defendant had 2 165 flights scheduled for the above period, 294 of which were intercontinental flights and 1 871 continental flights.
 After the strike was called, the defendant drew up and published an emergency flight schedule, which still provided for a total of 1 273 flights, 171 of which were intercontinental flights and 1 102 continental flights.
 However, it became necessary to cancel further flights, which meant that a total of 1 478 flights were cancelled on 7 November and 8 November 2019.
 On 9 November 2019 another 30 flights, 9 of which were intercontinental flights and 21 continental flights, had to be cancelled due to the effects of the strike.
 In total, more than 170 000 passengers were affected by the strike.

-According to the defendant's submission, which was not contested by the applicant, on 6 November 2019 it published a special flight schedule to avoid cancellations and delays and deployed 'office flight crews' (Büroflieger), launched [Or.
-3] calls for volunteers, reduced the crew size on the operating flights in accordance with statutory minimum numbers and assigned some flights to Condor Flugdienst GmbH.
+According to the defendant's submission, which was not contested by the applicant, on 6 November 2019 it published a special flight schedule to avoid cancellations and delays and deployed 'office flight crews' (Büroflieger), launched calls for volunteers, reduced the crew size on the [Or, 3] operating flights in accordance with statutory minimum numbers and assigned some flights to Condor Flugdienst GmbH.
 It also gave Lufthansa Group passengers the option to rebook flights free of charge and, for domestic German flights, the option of using the train even if their flight was not affected by the strike.
 Passengers affected by the strike were transferred to other flights or the train or were allowed to cancel their journeys free of charge.
 In addition, the defendant used larger aircraft on certain routes in order to offer passengers affected by the strike alternative travel options.
 On 5 November 2019, the defendant also convened toplevel talks with the aim of preventing the strike.
 On 7 November 2019, the defendant made a fresh settlement proposal in that regard.
 In addition, it had made a court application for interim relief that was, however, rejected by the Landesarbeitsgericht (Higher Labour Court) of the Land of Hesse at second instance on the evening of 6 November 2019.